nl4opt/nl4opt.github.io/pages/submissions.md

 ## Example Submission
 Using the Baselines models for both subtasks, we created an [**Example Submission Folder**](https://drive.google.com/drive/folders/18Rji40KTmKBMmkg_SbuUjsYciIIlrqEW?usp=sharing) on Google Drive.
-We encourage the participants to take a look before submitting.
+We encourage the participants to take a look at the examples before submitting.

 ## Instructions